 Similar to Marker, but involves marking exams with the same provisions as under 1.5.

-Creation of any other TSS role requires a precise description of concrete tasks and must identify a teaching or administration staff member who has duty-of-care responsibilities for the appointee.
+Creation of any other TSP role requires a precise description of concrete tasks and must identify a teaching or administration staff member who has duty-of-care responsibilities for the appointee.

 2. Teaching Support Allocation Policy and Procedure

 The School provides teaching support through allocations of Teaching Support Providers in terms of a set of defined roles for a course and numbers of hours allocated to each role.
 The level of support allocated to a course is agreed prior to delivery of a course.

 Teaching Support Providers are responsible for monitoring their hours of work and for reporting the total number of hours worked to the ISS through weekly on-line timesheet submissions.
 If the hours worked reach the agreed limit for the position, but there is still work remaining, this must be raised with the course lecturer who has a duty to report it to ISS (firstname.lastname@example.org).
 In this situation, TSP must not carry out any further work until permission to do so has been received from ISS.
 The online timesheet process will prevent TSP claiming more hours for a role than they have been allocated.
 If necessary, ISS will escalate to the Director of Teaching to decide the course of action.
 In addition, ISS will monitor the total number of hours claimed by TSP and will alert lecturers if there is advance warning of agreed limits being exceeded.

 By default, very small courses or courses that are taught voluntarily by a lecturer over and above their normal duties are not allocated a teaching support budget.
 The definition of "very small course", in this context, is defined in the academic staff Work Allocation Policy, and may vary from year to year.